populationgenomics/team-docs/python.md

 The CPG is mostly a Python shop!
 We strongly recommend using virtual environments (over conda) to manage Python.

-At the centre, we try to stay up to date, most of our tools use Python 3.10 (with a few rare 3.8 exceptions), some are using 3.11 and 3.12.
+We try to stay up to relatively date, most of our tools use Python 3.10 (with a few rare 3.8 exceptions), some are using 3.11 and 3.12.
 This can be super confusing!

 ## Managing Python versions

-We also strongly recommend using `pyenv` to manage versions of Python.
+We strongly recommend using `pyenv` to manage versions of Python.
 This makes it really easy to install and manage multiple versions:

 ```shell
 brew install pyenv